dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 ## **Project Goals**

-1. How often does a player produce all-star level output within their role?
+1. How often does a player produce *all-star-level* output within their role?
 2. How much output does a player produce within their role?
 3. Who combines high output (relative to their role) with strong game-to-game consistency?

-> <sub> Players are evaluated both league-wide and within usage cohorts (low/medium/high usage) to ensure fair role-based comparisons.
+> <sub> Players were evaluated both league-wide and within usage cohorts (low/medium/high usage) to ensure fair role-based comparisons.

 ---